Arcadia-Science/2024-ProteinCartography-dCK-validation/README.md

       ```
       ```{bash}
       cd finding_representatives/subcluster_representatives/
-      python run_k_means_clustering.py -m ../input_files/all_by_all_tmscore_pivoted.tsv -c ../input_files/leiden_features.tsv -o representatives.tsv -e kclusters.tsv
+      python run_k_means_clustering.py -m ../input_files/all_by_all_tmscore_pivoted.tsv -c ../input_files/leiden_features.tsv -k data_folder/ -o representatives.tsv -e kclusters.tsv
       ```
+      The `-k`/`--k-folder` argument points to the `run_elbow_method.py` output folder and automatically reads the optimal k for each Leiden cluster.
+Alternatively, pass a single value with `-n`/`--cluster-count` (default: 3, the value used in the original analysis).
   - *input_files*
     - Purpose: Input files used by the scripts in the `finding_representatives` directory can be found here.
       - These files are produced by the ProteinCartography pipeline and can also be found in this [Zenodo repository](https://doi.org/10.5281/zenodo.11288250).
       - They include:
         - `all_by_all_tmscore_pivoted.tsv`
         - `leiden_features.tsv`
 - **plotting**

+  > **Note:** The heatmap and Sankey plot scripts use the commercial font "Suisse Int'l".
+If this font is not installed on your system, matplotlib and plotly will silently substitute a default font and the output figures will not exactly match the publication.
   - *FPLC*
     - Script: `prep_trace_graph.py`
     - Purpose: This folder contains a script to create FPLC traces and all of the necessary input data.
     - Sub-directories containing input data files generated with an FPLC instrument as part of size exclusion chromatography analyses.
       - `Standards/`
           File: `SEC_standards.tsv`